Rifle Scope Adjustment

 The purpose of the parallax adjustment is to eliminate this unwanted optical error that makes your crosshairs appear to "move".

-Most scopes have a fixed parallax setting that is exactly correct for shooting at only "one"
+Low powered scopes have a fixed parallax setting that is exactly correct for shooting at only "one"

-your crosshairs will appear to be rock solid, no matter where your eye is positioned.
+so that your crosshairs will appear to be rock solid, no matter where your eye is positioned.
 The crosshairs should appear stationary,

 as if they were painted on your target.
 This is very important when the "exact" position of your eye is not always concentric